Welcome to the information page for Yeowie’s 2019 Berlin Summer Ice Camp

 Please let me know ASAP if you would like to be a part of this wonderful camp, spaces are limited.
 Below is a video montage of some of the previous camps.

 When: The camp will begin on the morning of Wednesday the 10th of July and run until Thursday the 18th.
 Please try to arrive by the evening of the 9th.

-Cost: Ice time will be 160 euros (20 euros per person per day – yes, it’s expensive #sadface), and my time will be 90 euros (10 euros per person per day).
+Cost: Ice time will be 160 euros (20 euros per person per day – yes, it’s expensive #sadface), and my time will be 90 euros per person.
 Public transport is 30 euros for a 7-day ticket and 7 euros for a 1-day ticket, Berlin is also driveable but parking can be difficult to find, or expensive depending on where you stay.
 Food budget can vary widely, but past experience has shown that one can eat quite well for as little as 3 euro per person per meal when buying all supplies from a supermarket and preparing your own meals.
 Flights and accommodation will depend on where you’re coming from and where you decide to stay.

 Where: The ice hall (Eisschnelllaufhalle) is located at Konrad-Wolf Straße 39 and is accessible by the M5 tram.
 In fact, when searching for accommodation, I highly recommend being very close to the M5 tram line which runs between Berlin Central Station (Hauptbahnhof) and the ice hall.
 On most evenings we will gather at my apartment (also located on the M5 tram line) to cook together, review technical videos from the day, play cards, and be briefed on the next day’s training.